-Hamadan is believed not only to be the oldest Iranian cities but probably one of the oldest in the world.
+Not only is Hamadan believed to be one of the oldest Iranian cities, but it is also considered one of the oldest in the world.
 Its historical origins date back to several centuries before Christ when it was the Median Empire’s capital.
-Pitifully little remains from classical times, but significant parts of the city are given over to excavations, and there’s a scattering of historical curiosities.
+Though pitifully little remains from classical times, the city dedicates significant parts to excavations, with a scattering of historical curiosities.

-Situated 336-kilometers Southwest of Tehran and 530-kilometers Northwest of Esfahan, Hamadan lies at the elevation of 1800-meters on the slopes of Mount Alvand.
+Located 336-kilometers Southwest of Tehran, Hamadan is situated at an elevation of 1800-meters on Mount Alvand’s slopes.
 In a temperate mountainous region influenced by strong winds, Hamadan is in fact one of the coldest cities in Iran.

 Don’t Miss: Iran – Things I Learnt As A Female Solo Traveler

-There is a main jetty where visitors will be given life jackets and guided into plastic boats pulled through the cave by paddling boats (Pedlo’s).
+At the main jetty, guides provide life jackets, lead visitors into plastic boats, and paddle them through the cave.
 The most attractive part of Ali Sadr Cave is its wide lake that makes boating through the deeper parts possible.
 The depth of water ranges from nil to 14 meters in different parts.
-The water flowing into the cave comes from rainfalls, underground springs and outflows from the walls and cave ceiling ― thus colorless and odorless.
+The cave’s water, sourced from rainfalls, underground springs, and wall and ceiling outflows, is colorless and odorless.

-The height of the cave’s ceiling in some parts is about 10-meters.
-It is covered by pure calcium carbonate and its combinations.
+The height of the cave’s ceiling in some parts is about 10-meters, covered by pure calcium carbonate and its combinations.
 These sediments form different types of stalactites on the floor and waterless areas of the cave.
 There are also a number of attractive stalagmites.

-So far, 14 kilometers of the cave’s canals have been explored, but only some four kilometers have been illuminated and ready to use.
+Currently, explorers have surveyed 14 kilometers of the cave’s canals, but only about four kilometers have been illuminated and made ready for use.
 After looking at the great stalactites, passing through water paths and crystalline ceiling chambers, one believes that this phenomenon is one of the marvels of the world, which no one can describe, demonstrating all its glory and beauty.

 Lastly, if you want to keep a track of all my photos and travels, remember to follow @wanderrsaurus on Instagram!